xiaxin1998/EODRec/README.md

 # EODRec

-Codes for Paper: Efficient On-Device Session-Based Recommendation This paper is under review.
+Codes for TOIS Paper: Efficient On-Device Session-Based Recommendation

 Datasets are available at Dropbox: https://www.dropbox.com/sh/j12um64gsig5wqk/AAD4Vov6hUGwbLoVxh3wASg_a?dl=0 The datasets are already preprocessed and encoded by pickle.